AbdulSwiftApps/AirHost/README.md

 ## Description

-The Airbnb app clone offers a comprehensive suite of features, including: *(not all features available yet)*
+The AirHost app, Airbnb clone, offers a comprehensive suite of features, including: *(not all features available yet)*

 **User Authentication:** Seamless sign-up and login processes ensure secure access for both hosts and guests.